Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

 Mutation events are depicted by circles and crosses on the lines.
-A circle~(cross) indicates a mutation to type~$0$~(type~$1$), which means that the type on the line is~$0$~(is~$1$) after the mutation.
+A circle~(cross) indicates a mutation to type~$0$~(type~$1$), which means that the type on the line is~$0$~(is~$1$) after the mutation, see Fig.~\ref{fig:peckingordersel}.
 This occurs at rate~$u\nu_0$~(at rate~$u\nu_1$) on every line, again by way of independent Poisson point processes.
-Given a realisation of the particle system and an initial type configuration (that is, a type assigned to each line at~$t=0$), we can read off the types on the lines at all later times~$t>0$.
-The distribution of the initial types and the law of the graphical elements (arrows, circles, and crosses) are independent of each other. \begin{remark} Graphical representations can be constructed in various ways for a comprehensive class of interacting particle systems, see e.\,g.~\citep[Sect.~5.2]{Sturm2018}. \end{remark}